 - Prevents Critical Situations – AMP for Endpoints automatically identifies and alerts on vulnerabilities of applications installed on mobile devices, prioritizing them based on Common Vulnerabilities and Exposures.
 CVE Classification gives administrators a clear record of terminals and applications that need patches and updates.

 - Detects the attack – Cisco continually monitors equipment activity in order to identify and block abnormal behaviors of running programs.
 In addition, by using Cognitive Threat Analytics technology, it detects equipment affected by new-generation attacks, by correlating user-generated traffic data.
-Another inherent advantage of the solution is the visibility expanded to command line level, which allows administrators to determine whether legitimate applications (such as Windows utilities) are used for other purposes.
+Another inherent advantage of the solution is the visibility expanded to the command-line level, which allows administrators to determine whether legitimate applications (such as Windows utilities) are used for other purposes.
 (AMP for Endpoints can detect changes to Access Control lists, unlawful uses of PowerShell, etc.)

 - Removes the threat – Once a potential risk has been detected in the applications or processes of the operating system, the embedded Exploit-prevention technology changes the structure of RAM even before the attack begins.
-When an attack is effectively blocked, Cisco closes the affected application and / or process and loads contextual login data into AMP for Endpoints, so that administrators and end-users know exactly where and how the attack occurred.
+When an attack is effectively blocked, Cisco closes the affected application and/or process and loads contextual login data into AMP for Endpoints, so that administrators and end-users know exactly where and how the attack occurred.